waqardetho9211/StampTheWeb/README.md

 ## License
-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files.